Ab-initio investigation of finite size effects in rutile titania nanoparticles with semilocal and nonlocal density functionals: Introduction

-Metal oxide nanoparticles have wide range of commercial and technological applications ranging from biomedical engineering to chemical catalysis.\cite{Bourikas2014TitaniumCatalystsb,siriwong2012doped,alexandrov2020ga,DIZAJ2014278,parham2016antimicrobial,yang2014stable,pal2015faceted} Oxide nanoparticles have a number of favorable properties including a high surface-area to volume ratio, tunable optical properties, and a range of surface reactivities.
-For example, oxide nanoparticles can be used as inert support materials in catalysis,\cite{kamat1993photochemistry} or provide reactive surfaces that interact with supported catalysts,\cite{zhou2008nanoparticles} or act directly as catalysts.\cite{kamat1993photochemistry,JIANG199824} In particular, oxide nanoparticles are commonly used for photocatalysis since it requires high surface areas, bandgaps that are aligned with the redox potentials of products and reactants, and surface chemistry that facilitates chemisorption and reaction of intermediates.\cite{walter2010solar,osterloh2013inorganic} Both the band structure and chemical reactivity of nanoparticles are controlled by their atomic structure and size, as well as the surrounding environment such as solvents, capping agents and supports.
+Metal oxide nanoparticles have wide range of commercial and technological applications ranging from biomedical engineering to chemical catalysis.\cite{Bourikas2014TitaniumCatalysts,siriwong2012doped,alexandrov2020ga,DIZAJ2014278,parham2016antimicrobial,yang2014stable,pal2015faceted} Oxide nanoparticles have a number of favorable properties including a high surface-area to volume ratio, tunable optical properties, and a range of surface reactivities.
+For example, oxide nanoparticles can be used as inert support materials in catalysis,\cite{kamat1993photochemistry} or provide reactive surfaces that interact with supported catalysts,\cite{zhou2008nanoparticles} or act directly as catalysts.\cite{kamat1993photochemistry,JIANG199824} In particular, oxide nanoparticles are commonly used for photocatalysis since it requires high surface areas, electronic gaps that are aligned with the redox potentials of products and reactants, and surface chemistry that facilitates chemisorption and reaction of intermediates.\cite{walter2010solar,osterloh2013inorganic} Both the electronic gap and chemical reactivity of nanoparticles are controlled by their atomic structure and size, as well as the surrounding environment such as solvents, capping agents and supports.
 However, atomic-scale simulations of nanoparticles are challenging due to the number of atoms and electrons present, especially if their environment is considered.
-Therefore, it is a natural starting point to study the structure and reactivity of isolated nanoparticles to establish an understanding of the key factors governing band structure and reactivity to help design nanoparticles with specific optical and catalytic properties.\cite{Vines2014UnderstandingCatalysisb}
+Therefore, it is a natural starting point to study the structure and reactivity of isolated nanoparticles to establish an understanding of the key factors governing the electronic gap and reactivity to help design nanoparticles with specific optical and catalytic properties.\cite{C3CS60421G}